 The annual Jackson Township Cleanup is open from 8 a.m. to 1 p.m., Saturday, Sept.
 28, at the Jackson Township Administration Building, 3756 Hoover Road, sponsored by Jackson Township, the City of Grove City, Keep Grove City Beautiful and Local Waste Services.

-Jackson Township and Grove City residents can dispose of major appliances; construction materials; shrubs, bushes and other yard waste for chipping; trash; and tires (limit 4 per household).
-Ohio Mobile Shredding will provide safe, secure document shredding and iRecycle will collect computers, printers, cell phones and CPUs.
-Habitat for Humanity MidOhio will collect new and used home goods, home improvement building materials from residential remodeling projects and construction projects.
-Visit Habitat for Humanity Ohio website for additional donation information.
-The Grove City Noon Lions Club will collect eyeglasses and donations for the Grove City Food Pantry and Emergency Services will also be accepted.
+Jackson Township and Grove City residents can dispose of major appliances; construction materials; shrubs, bushes and other yard waste for chipping; trash; and tires (limit four per household).
+Ohio Mobile Shredding will collect documents for offsite secure shredding and iRecycle will collect computers, printers, cell phones and CPUs.
+Monetary and item donations will be accepted including eyeglasses by the Grove City Noon Lions Club, non-perishable food items by the Grove City Food Pantry and Emergency Services, and new and used home goods and building materials from residential remodeling and construction projects.
+Visit Habitat for Humanity Ohio website for information.

-Franklin County residents can also take advantage of SWACO’s permanent HHW collection site at 645 East 8th Ave. in Columbus (the corner of East 8th and Essex Avenue) open Wednesday, Thursday and Fridays.
-Visit the SWACO website for hours of operation.
+Franklin County residents can also take advantage of SWACO’s permanent HHW collection site at 645 East 8th Ave. in Columbus (the corner of East 8th and Essex avenues) open Wednesday, Thursday and Fridays.